researchsoft/website/content/news/2019-11/index.md

 summary = """
 - ReSA call for participation
 - UKRI strategy recognises the critical role of software in Research
-- Chan Zuckerberg Initiative Awards $5 Million for Open Source Software Projects Essential to Science"""
+- Chan Zuckerberg Initiative Awards $5 Million for Open Source Software Projects Essential to Science
 """

 +++